b0ink/csgo-chaos-mod/README.md

 Basic instructions are also available in the [README.md](https://github.com/b0ink/csgo-chaos-mod-twitch)

-This app allows you to connect your Twitch account and your CS:GO server via RCON.
+The app generates 4 random effects for your Twitch chat to choose from, the highest voted effect gets picked, or if proportional voting is enabled, each effect has a certain chance of being picked at random.
 A voting panel will pop up that can be keyed out with a green screen using OBS.
 Users can type a number in chat that will add to the count in the effect list.

 <p align="center">
 	<img src="https://csgochaosmod.com/gallery/twitch-overlay/Setup_3.PNG" 	width="250" title="Setup">